stadtnavi/tilelive-bus-positions/README.md

-## Road weather tile layer for hsl-map-server
+## Bus position tile layer for hsl-map-server

 A tile layer that reads GeoJSON data outputs tiles to display in the browser.